accessnetworks/image-flip-for-woocommerce/README.md

-# image-flip-for-woocommerce
+# Image Flip for WooCommerce
-A simple plugin to offer image flipping for WooCommerce Product Detail Pages.
+A simple plugin to offer image flipping for WooCommerce Categories.